matpalm/diy_twitter_client/README.md

 - work out how to have the author of highly rated tweets have their friends more likely to be added to the crawl
 - use since_id in ./fetch_new_tweets.rb to avoid getting same tweets again and again
 - make crawl queue smarter, just round robin at the moment...
-- add something to read_tweets.rb that dereferences bitly links
 - decide on a feature breakdown; 1 feature per token, if_reply, has_link, has_at_references, num terms
 - replace dead simple classifier with redis backed multinomial bayes